srobo/discord-bot/README.md

 - Create a role named `verified` which can see the base channels (i.e. #general)
 - Create a role named `future-volunteer` which can see the volunteer onboarding channel.
 - Create a new channel category called 'welcome', block all users from reading this category in its permissions.
 - Create another channel, visible only to the admins, named '#role-passwords', enter in it 1 message per role in the form `role : password`.
-Special case: for the `future-volunteer` role, plese use the role `team-SRZ`.
+Special case: for the `future-volunteer` role, please use the role name `team-SRZ`.
 - Create each role named `team-{role}`.

 And voila, any new users should automatically get their role assigned once they enter the correct password.